top of page

 How to Get There

-There is no public transit to Cherry Valley.
+There is no public transit to this area.
 Carpool with friends (this will also save on parking!) or rent a car from Turo.

 Time Commitment

 The festival is open from 5pm - 10pm, Wednesday - Monday (closed Tuesdays).
+Saturdays and Sundays in 2026 have extended hours, opening at noon.
 Plan to spend the full 5 hours there to get a chance to explore everything, especially if you’re driving all the way from LA.

 Cost